sanjaymantoor/azure-documentation/nsgTemplate.md

 |  8 | Accessing T3 connection  to managed server port 8002/8003 port <br> Default NSG rule  + public ip entry   | Accessible   |   :heavy_check_mark: |
 |  9 | Accessing deployed application through managed server port <br> Default NSG rule  + public ip entry   | Accessible   |   :heavy_check_mark: |

+## Discussed Items
+#1	portsToExpose </br>
+ARM template accepts inputs for ports to be exposed.
+This inputs are accepted at Azure market place GUI.
+At this moment this argument is not handled, as already mentioned ports ar handled as part of above NSG rules. </br>
+#2  Appgateway ports enablement
+Does appgateway ports 80,443 and 65200-65535 should be exposed only if appgateway is selected? </br>
+For Dynamic cluster appgateway is not applicable, hence NSG rules will be removed
+#3 NodeManager port connection
+NodeManager port exposure is not required, hence no NSG rule is implemented. </br>
+#4 Testing with CI/CD pipe line using NSG rules
+Working on it